 B.3.5.1 Handling of call records

-The function or test case name and the actual parameter values can be retrieved by using the dot notation, e.g., $<myRecord>.<parId_n>$ or <myRecord>.BEHAVIOUR-ID where <myRecord> is a pointer to a call record.
+The function or test case name and the actual parameter values can be retrieved by using the dot notation, e.g. < myRecord > . < myRecord >

 For the construction of a call the function NEW-CALL-RECORD is assumed to be available: